nanaya/osu-web-api-docs/source/index.html.md

 Welcome to the osu!api.
 You can use this API to get information on various circles and those who click them.

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right (eventually).
+You can view code examples in the dark area to the right.

+This documentation is a work-in-progress and likely contains errors.

 # Endpoint